PathwayCommons/guide/_analysis/gsea.md

   </ul>
 </div>

-### Examine results
+### The GSEA report

 Upon completion, the 'Status' inside the  'GSEA reports' panel will update to 'Success ...'.
-You may hover over this and click to open an HTML report for the run inside a browser (Figure 10).
+You may click this link to view the HTML report inside a browser (Figure 10).

 ![image]({{ site.baseurl }}/{{ site.media_root }}{{ page.id }}/{{ page.figures.figure_10 }}){: .img-responsive.slim }